cybozu-go/accurate/docs/accurate-controller.md

-# innu-controller
+# accurate-controller

-`innu-controller` is a Kubernetes controller to manage sub-namespaces and to propagate resources from parents to their children namespaces.
+`accurate-controller` is a Kubernetes controller to manage sub-namespaces and to propagate resources from parents to their children namespaces.

 ## Configuration file

-`innu-controller` reads a configuration file on startup.
+`accurate-controller` reads a configuration file on startup.
-The default location is `/etc/innu/config.yaml`.
+The default location is `/etc/accurate/config.yaml`.
 The location can be changed with `--config-file` flag.

 The configuration file should be a JSON or YAML file having the following keys: